pratheebapalanisami/BusinessIntelligence/Data Exploration/DataExploration.md

 > dataexp %>% filter(Median_First_Yes_DOY!=-9999) %>% ggplot(aes(x=Mean_First_Yes_DOY, y=Species,color = Kingdom)) +
 geom_point()

 **Observation** - Americana species fall under both Animalia and Plantae Kingdom where Animalia is observed only between 125 to 175 days of the year.
 The most observed Plantae species is Radicans.
-It occurs predominantly between 50 to 150 days of years which is end of winter to end of spring season.
+It occurs predominantly between 50 to 150 days of the year which is end of winter to end of spring season.

 #### 3. Facted plot of Genus and mean first YES observation split with Site Name